khaors/geocompr/main.md

 While CRSs can be set manually --- as illustrated in the previous section with `st_set_crs(london, 4326)` --- it is more common in real world applications for CRSs to be set automatically when data is read-in.
 The main task involving CRSs is often to *transform* objects provided in one CRS into another.
 But when should data be transformed?
 And into which CRS?
-Although there are no clear-cut answers to these questions, the contents of this section should help you decide.
+There are no clear-cut answers to these questions and CRS selection always involves tradeoffs [@maling_coordinate_1992].
+However there are some general principles, provided in this section, that can help decide.

-The question of **when to transform** is simpler to answer.
+The question of **when to transform** is easier to answer.
 Transformation to a projected CRS may be vital, for instance when planned geometric operations --- those involving distance measurements or area calculations, for example --- require meaningful units of distance by the object has be provided with a geographic CRS.
+Conversely if the outputs of a project are to be published in an on-line map, it may be necessary to convert them to a geographic CRS.
+If the visualization phase of a project involves publishing results using [leaflet](https://github.com/Leaflet/Leaflet) via the common format [GeoJSON](http://geojson.org/) (a common scenario) projected data should probably be transformed to WGS84.
 Another case is when two objects with different CRSs must be compared or combined: performing a geometric operation on two objects with different CRSs results in an error.
 This is demonstrated in the code chunk below, which attempts to find the distance between the projected and unprojected versions of `london`: